I've been practicing intermittent fasting for years.

-There are countless studies showing the longevity benefits of calorie restriction.
+Countless studies are showing the longevity benefits of calorie restriction.

-Humans are designed to eat less calories and less often than we do today.
+Humans are designed to eat fewer calories and less often than we do today.

 The typical Western diet is full of low-quality, empty-calorie foods.
-Take our already-poor diets and add the poor lifestyle habits of snacking, lack of movement, sitting too much, not getting enough sun, staying indoors, etc., and you end up with a severe mismatch of environment that is causing the destruction of the human species.
+Take our already-poor diets and add the poor lifestyle habits of snacking, lack of movement, sitting too much, not getting enough sun, staying indoors, etc. You end up with a severe mismatch of the environment destroying the human species.

-Compare this to our pre-agricultural ancestors that faced an inconsistent food supply due to a lack of refrigeration, farming and modern food preserving methods, yet lived with great health, virtually no modern disease and a lot longer—on average—than people think.
+Compare this to our pre-agricultural ancestors that faced an inconsistent food supply due to a lack of refrigeration, farming, and modern food preserving methods, yet lived with excellent health, virtually no current disease, and a lot longer—on average—than people think.

-This inconsistent food availability our ancestors faced forced them to sometimes go long periods of time without food or with very little food.
+Our ancestors' inconsistent food availability forced them to sometimes go long periods without food or with very little food.

-Whether you want to lose weight or not, calorie restriction has a multitude of health benefits.
+Whether you want to lose weight or not, calorie restriction has many health benefits.

 There are a few methods to practice intermittent fasting.

 Other methods of fasting include multi-day fasts every few months.
-This is something I plan on doing in the near future.
+This is something I plan on doing shortly.
 Either way, do your research and consult a doctor before trying anything like that.

-From empirical evidence I’ve seen in myself and others, the daily 16/8 fasting model seems to be the most popular and easiest to get started with.
+From empirical evidence I’ve seen in myself and others, the daily 16/8 fasting model seems the most popular and easiest to start with.